Scandinavian York: Norman rule post 1066

-Copsi, a supporter of Tostig, was a native of Northumbria and his family had a history of being rulers of Bernicia, and at times Northumbria.
+Copsi, a supporter of Tostig, was a native of Northumbria, and his family had a history of ruling Bernicia and, at times, Northumbria.
 Copsi had fought in Harald Hardrada's army with Tostig, against Harold Godwinson at the Battle of Stamford Bridge.
 He had managed to escape after Harald's defeat.
 When Copsi offered homage to William at Barking in 1067, William rewarded him by making him earl of Northumbria.
-After just five weeks as earl, Copsi was murdered by Osulf, son of Earl Eadwulf IV of Bernicia.
+After just five weeks as earl, Copsi was murdered by Osulf, the son of Eadwulf, earl of Bamburgh.
 When, in turn, the usurping Osulf was also killed, his cousin, Cospatrick, bought the earldom from William.
-He was not long in power before he joined Edgar Ætheling in rebellion against William in 1068.
+He was not long in power before he joined Edgar Ætheling in rebellion against William the Conqueror in 1068.

 William's response was brutal.
 During the winter of 1069, in an action known as the Harrying of the North, he laid waste to Yorkshire and eventually replaced its nobility with his own trusted men.
-The Domesday Book, for Yorkshire, indicates the extent of the Norman takeover, most of the former landowners who survived the conquest, retained only a fraction of their estates, and then as tenants of a Norman lord.
-With 25 of William the Conquerors magnates holding 90% of the county's manors, the days when English kings appointed Scandinavian Earls of Northumbria were at an end.
+The Domesday Book entries for Yorkshire, indicates the extent of the Norman Conquest; most of the former landowners who survived the conquest retained only a fraction of their estates, and then as tenants of a Norman lord.
+With 25 of William's magnates holding 90% of the county's manors, the days when English kings appointed Scandinavian Earls of Northumbria were at an end.

-After the Norman conquest there were several unsuccessful attempts by Scandinavian kings to regain control of England, the last of which took place in 1086.
-However raiding did continue and the last recorded one was in 1152, when Eystein II of Norway taking advantage of the confusion caused by the English civil war looted places on the east coast of Britain, including Yorkshire.
+After the Conquest, there were several unsuccessful attempts by Scandinavian kings to regain control of England, the last of which took place in 1086.
+However raiding did continue and the last recorded one was in 1152, when Eystein II of Norway taking advantage of the confusion caused by the Anarchy looted places on the east coast of Britain, including Yorkshire.